 Suppose you want to save the maximum amount of money by paying off your simple interest loan as early as possible.
 In that case, the best thing you could do is sit down and reevaluate your budget to cut down on any expenses, even temporarily.

 Cancel any frivolous subscriptions.
-Stop eating out or ordering delivery for a few months.
+According to The Street, 51% of Americans have subscriptions that they no longer use or want.1 Stop eating out or ordering delivery for a few months.
 Do a detox on all online shopping.
 Whatever extra money you have from cutting down on your spending, put it towards supplementary loan payments.
 Doing this should make a significant difference in how long it takes you to pay off your loan, thereby making your interest payments lower.

 All you need to do to use simple interest to your advantage on anything from auto loans to student loans is pay off that loan early.
 Depending on the size of your loan and how early you can pay it off, you could save yourself hundreds of dollars on interest.